 Moving within and between settings

-Some approaches to circulation of children and staff and transitions between different parts of the settings indoor or shelter areas providers can consider include:
+Some approaches to circulation of children and staff and transitions between different parts of the setting’s indoor spaces providers can include:

-- One-way systems: Settings may wish to adopt one-way systems within any indoor shelter areas.
+- One-way systems: Settings may wish to adopt one-way systems within corridors and stairs.
 This may help avoid bottlenecks and ease travel around the setting.

-- Use of agency or bank staff: where settings use agency or bank staff they should ensure that staff do not move across settings.
+- Use of agency or bank staff: where settings use agency or bank staff they should ensure that staff do not move between settings where possible.